imsweb/naaccr-xml/README.md

 Note that the data files contain a collection of patients, but they also contain some information that appear once per file.
 That information is encapsulated in the NaaccrData class.
 The reading/writing process for that class is very different than the one used for the patients:

-- The NaaccrData is read from XML within the constructor of the reader (so it's available as soon as the reader is created).
+- The NaaccrData is read from XML when the constructor of the reader is called (so it's available as soon as the reader is created).
-- The NaaccrData is written to XML within the constructor of the writer (so it's written to the file as soon as the writer is created).
+- The NaaccrData is written to XML when the constructor of the writer is called (so it's written to the file as soon as the writer is created).

-It is important to keep in mind those side effects when creating readers or writers.
+It is important to keep in mind those side effects when creating readers and writers.

 ### Using the NAACCR XML Utility class (NaaccrXmlUtils)
 A few higher-level utility methods have been defined in the [NaaccrXmlUtils](https://github.com/imsweb/naaccr-xml/blob/master/src/main/java/com/imsweb/naaccrxml/NaaccrXmlUtils.java) class (only the required parameters are shown for clarity):